modesttree/Zenject-2019/README.md

 ## <a id="installers"></a>Installers

-Often, there is some collection of related bindings for each sub-system and so it makes sense to group those bindings into a re-usable object.
+Often, there is some collections of related bindings for each sub-system and so it makes sense to group those bindings into a re-usable object.
 In Zenject this re-usable object is called an Installer.
 You can define a new installer as follows:

 ```csharp
 public class FooInstaller : MonoInstaller